Our Staff

 It was her roles at Pinemere Camp in Pennsylvania that brought Carli’s heart back to working in the Jewish community.
 After working at Loving Care Centre as an Educational Assistant, Carli turned her focus to administration and worked at Congregation Darchei Noam as Office Administrator for six years.

 Carli enjoys working for a warm, liberal Jewish community and truly enjoys working at Temple Emanu-El.
 Carli has recently moved to Calgary, Alberta and works for Temple Emanu-El remotely.
 She can still be reached via email and phone during her office hours.
-Carli lives with her husband, Zack (whom she met at summer camp!), and her son Benji.
+Carli lives with her husband, Zack (whom she met at summer camp!), their son, Benji and dog, Sunny.

 Ilona Meron